AdobeDocs/campaign-learn.pt-BR/help/getting-started/explore-the-adobe-campaign-user-interface.md

 ---
-title: 'Explorar a interface do usuário do Adobe Campaign '
+title: Explorar a interface do usuário do Adobe Campaign
 description: Conheça a interface do usuário do Adobe Campaign e saiba como navegar pela funcionalidade principal.
 feature: Visão geral
 kt: 7828